unobserved-io/Furtherance/README.md

 * Features can be added!
 Just open an issue.

 ## Getting Started

+### Install
 <a href="https://flathub.org/apps/details/com.lakoliu.Furtherance"><img width='240' alt='Download on Flathub' src="https://flathub.org/assets/badges/flathub-badge-en.png"/></a>
 * The easiest way to install Furtherance is from [Flathub](https://flathub.org/apps/details/com.lakoliu.Furtherance).
 Make sure you have Flatpak [setup](https://flatpak.org/setup/).
 * Furtherance is also available on Arch in the AUR, btw ([stable](https://aur.archlinux.org/packages/furtherance) or [nightly](https://aur.archlinux.org/packages/furtherance-git))

-## Build
+### Build
 The easiest way to build Furtherance is with [GNOME Builder](https://flathub.org/apps/details/org.gnome.Builder).

-To build Furtherance on your own, make sure you have all the dependencies: rust, cargo, meson, ninja-build, sqlite3, dbus-1, glib-2.0, gtk4, libadwaita-1
+To build Furtherance on your own, make sure you have all the dependencies: *rust, cargo, meson, ninja-build, sqlite3, dbus-1, glib-2.0, gtk4, libadwaita-1*

 Then do:
 ```